supcik/academic-www/content/en/docs/writing-markdown-latex.md

 | `hugo serve -w`   | View your website.             |

-## Alerts
+## Asides

 Academic supports a Markdown extension for asides, also referred to as *alerts*.

-Asides are a useful feature that add side content such as notes, hints, or warnings to your articles.
+Asides are a useful feature that **add side content such as notes, hints, or warnings to your articles**.
 They are especially handy when writing educational tutorial-style articles or documentation.

 You can enable this feature either by using the _Alert_ shortcode below.
 The paragraph will render as an aside with the default *note* style: